-The agreement takes the form of regular discussions with UNI Global Union on the implementation of these commitments and a yearly follow-up meeting that brings together the representatives of UNI Global Union and the Corporate Social Responsibility Department (CSR), Human Resources and the Group's trade union representatives.
-Several meetings were held in 2021, most recently in November 2021.
+The agreement takes the form of regular discussions with UNI Global Union on the implementation of these commitments and a yearly follow-up meeting that brings together the representatives of UNI Global Union, the Human Resources Department (HRD) and the Group's trade union representatives affiliated with UNI Global Union.
+Several meetings were held in 2022, specifically about the work undertaken with UNI Global Union on the Duty of Care Plan.
+Societe Generale held discussions involving representatives of HRD and UNI Global Union both centrally and locally in certain countries, in order to make the duty of care a structural element of the Group's social dialogue.

 Several local collective agreements have been signed with employee representative bodies.

-In 2021, 157 local agreements were signed within the bank, covering 62% of the Group's workforce (vs. 161 agreements in 2020).
-These agreements cover compensation, employee benefits, working conditions, social dialogue practices and gender equality in the workplace.
-27 agreements focused specifically on health and safety.
+In 2022, 195 local agreements were signed within the Group (vs. 157 in 2021).
+These agreements cover compensation, employee benefits, working conditions (working time, terms of employment, remote work, etc.), social dialogue practices, gender equality in the workplace and the conditions for social support of the company's strategic projects.

 Always concerned about the quality of social dialogue and respect for the right to collective bargaining, the Group has made specific resources available to the representative trade union organisations ("OSR") to stay in touch with employees.

 Societe Generale SA in France provides employees with resources to encourage dialogue, including:

-- distributing leaflets to employees; - sending out informational materials to employees by interoffice mail; - bulletin boards in the workplace for trade union messages; - a website for each workforce representative accessible on the company Intranet; - trade union briefings with employees during working hours with no loss of wages for the employee; - the possibility for employees to subscribe to a representative trade union organisation mailing list to receive trade union messages in their business or personal mailbox.
+- distributing leaflets to employees; - sending out informational materials to employees by interoffice mail; - bulletin boards in the workplace for trade union messages;

+- a website for each workforce representative accessible on the company Intranet; - trade union briefings with employees during working hours with no loss of wages for the employee; - the possibility for employees to subscribe to a representative trade union organisation mailing list to receive trade union messages in their business or personal mailbox.

-1. Societe Generale reaffirms its adherence to the OECD Guidelines for Multinational Enterprises and its commitment to comply with all labour laws, collective bargaining agreements, regulations on safety and security at the national level and applicable laws and internationally recognised human rights in every market where Societe Generale operates.
+^{1.} Societe Generale reaffirms its adherence to the OECD Guidelines for Multinational Enterprises and its commitment to comply with all labour laws, collective bargaining agreements, regulations on safety and security at the national level and applicable laws and internationally recognised human rights in every market where Societe Generale operates.

-2. This agreement lays down a framework and is not designed to substitute existing national legislation and/or a national collective bargaining agreement and/or a works agreement that might be subsequently negotiated if they are more favourable.
+^{2.} This agreement lays down a framework and is not designed to substitute existing national legislation and/or a national collective bargaining agreement and/or a works agreement that might be subsequently negotiated if they are more favourable.